OnTopicCMS/OnTopic-Library/Ignia.Topics/Mapping/README.md

 > *Note*: Often times, data transfer objects won't require any attributes.
 These are only needed if the properties don't follow the built-in conventions and require additional help.
 For instance, the `[Relationship(…)]` attribute is useful if the relationship key is ambigious between outgoing relationships and incoming relationships.

+## Polymorphism
+If a reference type (e.g., `TopicViewModel Parent`) or a strongly-typed collection property (e.g., `List<TopicViewModel>`) are defined, then any target instances must be assignable by the base type (in these cases, `TopicViewModel`).
+If they cannot be, then they will not be included; no error will occur.

+This can be useful for filtering a collection.
+For instance, if a `CompanyTopicViewModel` includes an `Employees` collection of type `List<ManagerTopicViewModel>` then it will only be populated by topics that can be mapped to either `ManagerTopicViewModel` or a derivative (perhaps, `ExecutiveTopicViewModel`).
+Other types (e.g., `EmployeeTopicViewModel`) will be excluded, even though they might otherwise be referenced by the `Employees` relationship.

+> *Note:* For this reason, it is recommended that view models use inheritance based on the content type hierarchy.
+This provides an intuitive mapping to content type definitions, avoids needing to redefine base properties, and allows for polymorphism in assigning derived types.